-Discover the joyful and practical cross-curricular learning through designing, growing and tending a garden.
-The 2024 Pocket Garden Design Competition provides a framework and a focus for this learning, linking design, sustainability and nature's engineers.
-This theme explores natural science and technology, from animal nests, dens or burrows to the impact of a single species on an ecosystem and human technology inspired by nature.
-Pupils aged 3 - 18 are invited to design a garden inspired by the amazing stories and structures of nature's engineers.
+Discover joyful and practical cross-curricular learning through designing, growing and tending a garden.
+The 2025 Pocket Garden Design Competition provides a framework and a focus for this learning, linking design, sustainability and our heritage.
+This heritage theme celebrates Scotland's rich heritage and culture.
+It includes the objects, buildings, traditions, skills, language, ideas, songs and stories that have been passed on to us from previous generations.
+Pupils aged 3 - 18 are invited to design a garden inspired by their heritage.
 We are looking for exciting and unusual designs that use edible plants, plants that attract wildlife, and reuse items which would otherwise have been thrown away.

-- This competition allows pupils to plan and design, using plants as a key element.
-It will build transferable skills to design growing spaces and develop your school grounds. - The competition themes link to your Eco-Schools Scotland work on food and the environment, biodiversity, school grounds, climate action, health and well-being and your participation can be part of your Green Flag application. - The competition provides a context for Learning for Sustainability within Curriculum for Excellence experiences and outcomes see pages six and seven for more detail. - Winners will be invited to display their Pocket Garden in the online showcase where people across Scotland can enjoy it and vote for their favourite three.
+- Scotland's Chief Medical Officer recognised the health benefits of Pocket Garden in his Annual Report 2023 -2024.
+He said it, "connects children with their food and with nature." - The competition themes link to Eco-Schools Scotland work on food and the environment, biodiversity, school grounds, climate action, health and well-being and the new Heritage topic.
+Your participation can be part of your Green Flag application. - The competition provides a context for Learning for Sustainability within Curriculum for Excellence experiences and outcomes - see pages six and seven for more detail. - Winners will be invited to display their Pocket Garden in the online showcase where people across Scotland can enjoy it and vote for their favourite three.
 You may have seen Pocket Gardens featured on the BBC television programme, Beechgrove Garden in 2021.
 Previously, the Pocket Gardens have been displayed at Gardening Scotland in Edinburgh, where they have been visited by the BBC Beechgrove Garden team, and the Scottish Government Cabinet Secretary for Environment, Climate Change and Land Reform. - All winners will also be judged for three discretionary awards: - Interpretation of the themes - Wildlife friendly - Food for people